 Anyone who has experienced trauma or a catastrophic event may benefit from CISD intervention.
 Author and researcher Joseph A. Davis, Ph.D., identifies the following events and situations as "critical incidents," all of which may be benefited from this type of debriefing:

 - Incidents involving children

-- Any situation which is distressing, dramatic or profoundly changes or disrupts an individual's physical or psychological functioning
+- A distressing situation or event that profoundly changes or disrupts an individual's physical or psychological functioning

 - Suicidal ideation